 Real Unlimited Service

 So can you really get unlimited internet service?
 The idea of a world without any limits at all is unrealistic.
 On the other hand, you can find wireless internet services that reach closer today than ever before.
 KP Internet avoids the spatial limits of hotspots and modems by running over radio signals created by cell tower systems.
 Those systems today reach almost every point in the country.
-Where you once may have found dead zones for signals in places like rural East Texas, today strong cell signals are virtually omnipresent.
+Where you once may have found dead zones for signals in places, today strong cell signals are virtually omnipresent.

 Limitless data remains a bit of a misnomer.
-For those who want to get close, KP Internet gives you high-speed wireless internet services that you can rely on.
+For those who want to get close, KP Internet gives you high-speed wireless internet service that you can rely on.